Wild Walking UK is all about sharing the adventure and freedom of long-distance walking and wild camping in the UK, both with and without children.

 The daily routine

-I’m a self-employed wood-turner by trade, but circumstances meant I had to close down my business a few years ago.
-You could say I’ve taken early retirement!
-I finance my walks from the sale of a rental property and the odd bit of gear reviewing for American hikers at Backpacking Light.
+I’m a self-employed wood-turner by trade, (It’s my turnings on the Oak Pavilion at Highgrove House) but circumstances meant I had to close down my business a few years ago.
+I’m now working as a handyman a few days a week.
+I finance my walks from the sale of a rental property.
 I have to make this money stretch as far as possible.
+By being very selective with the walking gear I purchase, and then making it last as long as possible.
+My eldest son in still using my 30+ year old rucksack.

 On an ordinary day I will be on the school run with my two youngest children.
+Fitting in working as a handyman and extending our house.
 My wife works full-time as an Assistant Head in a school, which means we have the luxury of the school holidays to head off into the hills.
+I live in Norfolk so I’m never hill fit when I set off on a hike.
+I have to set of slowly and get fit as I go.

 I love the freedom and challenge of the hills with nothing booked.
-Camping wild means I can change my walk to suit the weather, family demands, my mood, or even the quality of the pubs!
+Usually camping wild, this means I can change my walk to suit the weather, family demands, my mood, or even the quality of the pubs!
 (I know I said low cost, but I see it as my contribution to the local economy…)

 I particularly enjoy the sense of purpose in long-distance walks.
 My favourites include the Cape Wrath trail and the TGO Challenge.
 I walked these alone, which for me is the least stressful way.
 I find I can shut off from the outside world completely – no more bills and politics!
-My latest challenge is to walk alone from Land’s End to John O’Groats, to see if it is possible to wild camp every night.
+My latest challenge was walking alone from Land’s End to John O’Groats, to see if it’s possible to wild camp every night.

 Walking with children